Strengthening women in decision-making in the Middle East - LEAD

 These action areas are aligned with national strategies and objectives as well as the existing activities of other national and international actors.
 They are flexibly adapted to each country.

 In the Palestinian territories, while it maintains the earlier cooperation with the selected communities, the programme is also integrating new communities.
-In Jordan and Lebanon, it is prioritising communities that are strongly affected as host areas for migrants and the growing number of refugees.
+In Jordan, it is prioritising communities that are strongly affected as host areas for migrants and the growing number of refugees, while in Lebanon, the programme works with communities of geographic and confessional diversity.
 The programme focuses on women who shape community development as civil society actors or who hold a municipal office (some on a voluntary basis) or technical positions in local government in the selected cities, rural communities and villages.
 The greater involvement of women in local government and municipal service delivery depends on support from men, especially the mayors and heads of administration who are usually men.
 For this reason, the programme involves men in all its activities.